adb1997/Projects-in-various-domains/README.md

 ---Hangman---

 Contains Python code for Hangman game.
+Code generates a secret word from a list of words given in a .txt file.
 Fill in empty blanks with letters to make a word!